vispower/teamplatform-api/file.md

 * `GET /workspaces/1/files/1/download` to download file 1 in workspace 1.

-Response will be actual file in content-type of `application/octet-stream`.
+Response will be actual file with content-type of `application/octet-stream`.
-* You can download different versions by specifying version number like `GET /workspaces/1/files/1/download?version=2`
+You can download different versions by specifying version number like `GET /workspaces/1/files/1/download?version=2`

 Create Folder
 --------------